-D - s the student exhibit an exceptionality?
-Indicators ord review and/or Interviews indicate the presence of co-existing impairments Mea asures of educational performance indicate the following: 0 the coexisting impairments are such that the student cannot be provided services appropriately in classrooms solely for students with one of the impairments; or 0 the coexisting impairments are such that the student cannot be provided services appropriately in general education classrooms without specific assistance, modifications, adaptations, or supports necessary to accommodate the multiple impairments Other suppo rting information: Records cont ain medical information which provides evidence of multiple disabilities s the child need special education?
-Indicators For meeting this prong of eligibility, the team must consider information and have data to support at least 1 indicator from both of the fo ollowing categories: 1.
-Despite mo odifications in instruction, curriculum and environment, student's rate of learning is significantly less than peers • pite modifications in instruction, curriculum, and environment, student's educational performance in various - appropriate environments is significantly delayed from peers
+- Record review and/or Interviews indicate the presence of co-existing impairments - Measures of educational performance indicate the following: - the coexisting impairments are such that the student cannot be provided services appropriately in classrooms solely for students with one of the impairments; or - the coexisting impairments are such that the student cannot be provided services appropriately in general education classrooms without specific assistance, modifications, adaptations, or supports necessary to accommodate the multiple impairments

-- Despite modifications in instruction, curriculum, and environment, student's adaptive behavior skills in various age appropriate environments is significantly delayed from peers - Despite modifications of instruction, curriculum, and environment, the student does not make sufficient progress to meet age or state-approved grade-level standards across curricular areas - Student progress monitoring data of increasingly customized and individually tailored instruction and intervention indicate that the student needs specially designed instruction to access the general curriculum. - Despite implementation of intensive interventions, which include purposeful instructional design and delivery, prioritized content, protected time and grouping, and performance monitoring, the student does not make sufficient progress to meet age or state-approved grade-level standards in one or more areas.
+Records contain medical information which provides evidence of multiple disabilities

-2. Student progress monitoring data indicate intense or sustained resources are needed to support interventions (e.g., specific assistance, modifications, adaptations, or other supports) necessary to accommodate student needs resulting from coexisting impairments
+For meeting this prong of eligibility, the team must consider information and have data to support at least 1 indicator from both of the following categories:

-- Record review, interviews, and observations show that coexisting impairments adversely affect the child's participation and progress in the general curriculum or participation in age-appropriate activities - Information from multiple sources of data indicate that the student exhibits a combination of impairments which causes such severe educational needs that they cannot be accommodated in special education programs solely for one of the impairments
+- 1. Despite modifications in instruction, curriculum and environment, student's rate of learning is significantly less than peers - Despite modifications in instruction, curriculum, and environment, student's educational performance in various age appropriate environments is significantly delayed from peers - Despite modifications in instruction, curriculum, and environment, student's adaptive behavior skills in various age appropriate environments is significantly delayed from peers - Despite modifications of instruction, curriculum, and environment, the student does not make sufficient progress to meet age or state-approved grade-level standards across curricular areas - Student progress monitoring data of increasingly customized and individually tailored instruction and intervention indicate that the student needs specially designed instruction to access the general curriculum. - Despite implementation of intensive interventions, which include purposeful instructional design and delivery, prioritized content, protected time and grouping, and performance monitoring, the student does not make sufficient progress to meet age or state-approved grade-level standards in one or more areas. - 2.
+Student progress monitoring data indicate intense or sustained resources are needed to support interventions (e.g., specific assistance, modifications, adaptations, or other supports) necessary to accommodate student needs resulting from coexisting impairments - Record review, interviews, and observations show that coexisting impairments adversely affect the child's participation and progress in the general curriculum or participation in age-appropriate activities - Information from multiple sources of data indicate that the student exhibits a combination of impairments which causes such severe educational needs that they cannot be accommodated in special education programs solely for one of the impairments